Financial Aid Rights & Responsibilities

 - Promptly notify the College of any change in name, address or attendance status (half time, three-quarter time or full time).

 - Understand the College’s Satisfactory Academic Progress Policy.

 - Understand the College’s refund policy and the Financial Aid Office’s Return to Title IV Refund policy.

 - Attend and participate in an “Entrance Interview” before borrowing federal student loans.

-- Attend and participate in an "Exit Interview" prior to graduation or upon withdrawal from the school, if you have borrowed federal loans.
+- Attend and participate in an “Exit Interview” prior to graduation or upon withdrawal from the College, if you have borrowed federal loans.

 - Honor all copyrights and refrain from unauthorized duplication of copyrighted material.